 Healthcare and Medical Prescriptions:

 Example: The Veteran’s Affairs (VA) medical centers undertook a project to simplify their patient education materials.
-After revising their documents with guidance from readability formulas, they noticed patient comprehension improve.
+After revising their documents with guidance from readability formulas, they improved patient comprehension.
 The result: fewer potential medication errors and better compliance to medical instructions.

 Legal Documents: